Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 2. Give yourself enough time

-While virtual events can take months to plan, many have had to pivot in a time crunch as restrictions on mass gatherings change at a moment’s notice.
-Time and budget are also important factors in determining whether TV-level production is a priority.
+While virtual events can take months to plan, many have had to pivot in a time crunch as restrictions Many businesses take months to plan virtual events—others are less lucky, having to pivot to a hybrid event with short notice due to unexpected circumstances.
+Time and budget are also important factors in determining whether TV-level production is a priority—even if you’re hoping for an in-person-only event, it’s a good idea to have a contingency plan to create high-quality virtual content if needed.

 - Finalize your agenda and design your show flow